At École Mother Teresa School we expect students to dress reasonably for the various activities and seasons.

 We, at École Mother Teresa School, in partnership with home and community, believe in the principle of discipline with dignity.
 We recognize the inherent right of each individual to be safe and be treated with justice and respect.

 École Mother Teresa School believes that all children have the right to learn in a positive, cooperative, orderly school environment.
 Our goal is to help students see themselves as being responsible for their behaviour and in control of themselves.
 Any behaviour that infringes on the right or well being of others is unacceptable in our school.
 (See appendix A- Alberta School Act).
 Students must understand that they are responsible for their own behaviour.
-While the majority of students behave in a responsible manner most of the time, we recognize that on occasion, a student may err in judgement regarding his/her behaviour.
-The staff and parents share the responsibility for teaching students ways to handle their errors in judgement in a more acceptable manner.
+While the majority of students behave in a responsible manner most of the time, we recognize that on occasion, a student may err in judgment regarding his/her behaviour.
+The staff and parents share the responsibility for teaching students ways to handle their errors in judgment in a more acceptable manner.

 Support will be provided for all students in order to promote the internalization and practical application of these principles in daily life.
 High expectations for positive conduct will be held for all students at École Mother Teresa School.